-Over the years Syd has explored the ethereal through various mediums including photography, painting, film, installation and curation.
-Until 2008 he owned and curated an art gallery in Birmingham’s Jewellery Quarter, Woom, where he exhibited the work of international emerging visionary artists.
-Eventually morphing into a live music venue and the setting for some memorable happenings such as Ruby Throat playing in the gallery’s courtyard [click here to see video].
+Over the years Syd has explored the ethereal in nature through various mediums including photography, painting, film, installation and curation.
+Until 2008 he owned and curated ‘Woom’, an art gallery in Birmingham’s Jewellery Quarter, where he exhibited and hosted the work of emerging visionary photographers, painters and musicians [here].

-Upon closing the doors of ‘Woom’ in 2008, Syd moved into a log cabin in Luccombe Chine on the Isle of Wight, where he developed an intimate relationship with the surrounding hills, seashore and woodland.
-Never without his camera, capturing those fleeting moments of wonder where the veil appears at its thinnest, and keeping a blog for over a decade of life in the Chine, an archive of which can be found [here].
+Upon closing the doors of ‘Woom’ in 2008, Syd moved into a log cabin in Luccombe Chine on the Isle of Wight.
+An abundant part of the island with tall hills, dramatic coastline and ancient woodland.
+Never without his camera, attempting to capture the area’s propensity for majestic otherworldliness.
+Syd kept a photographic journal for over a decade of life in the Chine, an archive of which can be found [here].

-In 2015 Syd has his first solo exhibition ‘The Fae live in the Bokeh’ at Dimbola Lodge (the former home of Victorian pioneer photographer Julia Margaret Cameron).
-The photographs were shot in the myriad of small secret wooded spaces that surrounded his home in the Chine, trapped between farmers fields, or made inaccessible by ancient landslips.
-Liminal locations on the threshold between the modern and the arcane - a book that accompanied the exhibition can still be found [here].
+In 2015 Syd had his first solo exhibition ‘The Fae live in the Bokeh’ at Dimbola Lodge, the once home of pioneer photographer Julia Margaret Cameron.
+The photographs were shot in the myriad of small enchanted wooded spaces that surrounded his home in the Chine.
+A book that accompanied the exhibition can still be found [here].

 A prospect of the sea